mrichman/nhs-listpull/README.rst

 -   Include customers who have ordered autoship as we are identifying what category they belong to for cross-sell

-Emails are sent to EmailVision by Category Buckets.
+Emails are sent to SmartFocus by Category Buckets.

 **Entire House File No-Autoship Email Pull:**